rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 Once the pattern has been identified, the next logical step is to understand and breakdown the requirements into two parts, - The business application requirements and the media server requirements.
 Separation of concerns is necessary for delegation of the task as well as proper execution of the workflow.

 We will not be going deep into `Business application development`, as that is not within our scope of discussion.
 However, we will be brushing through the overview of the features and functionality that has to be developed in that domain.
-Our main focus will be the development on the streaming side and interfacing with the business application.
+Our main focus will be the development of the streaming system and interfacing with the business application.

 ##### Business application development (Non Red5 pro)